touche-webis-de/touche-code/clef24/human-value-detection/approaches/random-baseline-notebook/README.md

 # Random Baseline for ValueEval'24 (Notebook)
 Random baseline for the task on Human Value Detection, notebook version.

+The baseline is intended for kickstarting your own approach.
+Load your models etc. at `Setup` and then change `predict(text)`.
+If you keep everything else, your approach can be directly dockerized, run within Docker on TIRA, and run as a server that you can call via HTTP or deploy for everyone to use.

 ## Usage
 You can open the [random_baseline.ipynb](random_baseline.ipynb) notebook in a notebook server as usual.